 Your child is encouraged to develop independent habits for personal hygiene such as washing hands when arriving at school, before snacks and after toileting.
 We try to help children gain an appreciation and a feeling of responsibility for personal cleanliness and neatness.

 Parents should apply sunscreen before sending their child to school.
-CDLC staff will apply sun screen before going outside in the afternoon for any all day students who supply sunscreen.
+CDLC staff will apply sunscreen before going outside in the afternoon for any All Day students who supply sunscreen and provided written permission.